hthuwal/ta-iitd/fall-2018/A2/README.md

 - For code, you can get 0 (error), half (code runs fine but predictions are incorrect within some predefined threshold) and full (works as expected).
 - For part-b and part-c, marks will be given based on training time and accuracy on test data-set.
 There will be relative marking for this part.
 - For part-b and part-c marking will be done in two parts: code (75%) and report(25%).

-**Checking Program**

-Fraction of correct test samples and training time will be used as evaluation criterion.

 **Submission**